 Alison Naftalin – Founder and Chief Executive Officer

 Alison founded Lively Minds in 2008 following after a trip to Ghana where she saw the complex challenges facing rural communities, but also saw the huge opportunities for change and development.
 She took a year’s break from her work as a Government Lawyer to return to Ghana, and then Uganda, to make these ideas a reality, drawing on her past experience working with young people.

 Between 2008-2012 Alison ran Lively Minds on a purely voluntary basis alongside her job as a Government Lawyer.
-In recognition of her efforts in 2010 she was a finalist in the Vodafone World of Difference Award, in 2011 she won the prestigious Civil Service Award for Volunteering and in 2012 was short-listed for a Ghana UK-Based Achievement Award and in 2013 was a finalist in the Clarins Dynamisante Woman of the Year Award.
+In recognition of her efforts in 2010 she was a finalist in the Vodafone World of Difference Award, in 2011 she won the prestigious Civil Service Award for Volunteering, in 2012 was short-listed for a Ghana UK-Based Achievement Award and in 2013 was a finalist in the Clarins Dynamisante Woman of the Year Award.
 In September 2012 The Waterloo Foundation generously gave us a grant to cover Alison’s salary and allow her to work for the charity full time.
 Alison now divides her time between Ghana, Uganda and the UK.

-Alison has had a wide range of experience working with youth and children.
-During her school years she volunteered as a youth leader, working with children and teenagers in the UK and the United States.
-This formative experience has provided much of the inspiration for Lively Minds projects.
-Alison worked as a Government Lawyer for 6 years, specialising in criminal justice policy, human rights and public law, and spent 2 years training at Clifford Chance LLP.
+Alison worked as a lawyer in Central Government for 7 years, specialising in criminal justice policy, human rights and public law, and before that spent 2 years training at Clifford Chance LLP.
 Prior to that she studied Modern History at St John’s College, Oxford University.